 The Chairman is responsible for leadership of the board and ensuring its effectiveness on all aspects of its role.
 The Chairman with the assistance of the Chief Executive Officer sets the Board’s agenda and ensures that adequate time is available for discussion of all agenda items, in particular strategic issues.

-Although not on the board, the Mine Manager is responsible for the day to day running of the company’s main asset, Kareevlei.
+Although not on the board, the CEO of Kareevlei is responsible for the day to day running of the Company’s main asset, Kareevlei.

-The Remuneration Committee is chaired by Tim Leslie and also comprises Paul Beck.
+The Remuneration Committee consists of Tim Leslie (chair) and will be augmented by the TCL appointee or other Non-Executive Director in due course, once appointed to the Board.
 The Remuneration Committee is responsible for establishing a formal and transparent procedure for developing policy on executive remuneration and to set the remuneration packages of individual Directors.
-This includes agreeing with the Board the framework for remuneration of the Chief Executive and CFO and such other members of the executive management of the Company as it is designated to consider.
+This includes agreeing with the Board the framework for remuneration of the Executive Chairman and CFO and such other members of the executive management of the Company as it is designated to consider.
 It is furthermore responsible for determining the total individual remuneration packages of each Director including, where appropriate, bonuses, incentive payments and share options.

 The Committee’s policy is to provide a remuneration package which will attract and retain Directors and management with the ability and experience required to manage the Company and to provide superior long-term performance.
 It is the aim of the Committee to reward Directors competitively and on the broad principle that their remuneration should be in line with the remuneration paid to senior management of comparable companies.
 In addition to paying fees in cash, fees have been paid also in shares and share options as a method of preserving cash within the business.

-The Nominations Committee is chaired by Paul Beck and also comprises Tim Leslie.
+The Nominations Committee comprises Tim Leslie (chairman) and will be augmented by the TCL appointee or other Non-Executive Director in due course once appointed to the Board.
 The Nominations Committee leads the process for Board Appointments and is responsible for review of the board size, structure and composition (both executive and non-executive) including any potential new applicants to ensure the board contains the right balance of skills, knowledge and experience to manage and grow the business.
 The Nominations Committee will make recommendations to the Board on any proposed or suggested changes to the Board with a view on the leadership needs of the business including succession planning.

 Results of shareholder meetings and details of votes cast will be publicly announced through the regulatory system and displayed on the Company’s website with suitable explanations of any actions undertaken as a result of any significant votes against resolutions.